January 21, 2019 | Sean Foo

 To weekly inspirational and actionable emails that get them off their butts into gym or office or yoga studio…you get the idea.

-Find out why you need to collect their emails here, this article will wake you up if you are still in the dark about email marketing.
+Find out why you need to collect their emails here, this article here will wake you up if you are still in the dark about email marketing (and why it is just so good).

 Now going about it is deceptively simple, because your readers have read all the way to the end of your Start Here Page, you can be direct about it.